 Thanksgiving Day games are typically the big-ticket games for high school football teams.
 Alumni are all there to witness the seniors crack the shoulder pads if only for another game.
 At my high school, football players two years graduated to players decades removed all join together to watch a game.

 It is so much more than just a game to the players involved.
-Sleep wasn't an option the night before because all you could think about
+Sleep wasn't an option the night before because all you could think about was what to do when your opponent runs that play coach has been harping on all week.

 You are about to embark upon one of the toughest days of your football careers; the day where most of you will button your chinstraps one last time.
 The majority of Friday night warriors will not play football at the collegiate level, and will be forced to hang up the cleats for good following the annual Turkey Day clash.
 Players will end their high-school careers with a culmination of one or all of the following things.
 Anyone who has played football will leave with scars, a championship ring, lasting friendships and memories.
 Man, oh man, will you have some great memories.